grb-bs-go/bs-ipstack-container-task-go/README.md

 Public Repo: https://github.com/grb-bs-go/bs-ipstack-container-task-go

 ## Description:
-The geoip utility is a simple Golang command-line tool that accepts an IP Address, queries the IPStack API (api.ipstack.com) and outputs the corresponding location lattitude and longitude in JSON format.
+The geoip utility is a simple golang command-line tool that accepts an IP Address, queries the IPStack API (api.ipstack.com) and outputs the corresponding location lattitude and longitude in JSON format.
 A valid access key (access-key) is required to be input as a command line argument (register for free account with limited access on www.ipstack.com).

 ### Usage
 Simply type 'geoip' on the IDE or command-line for usage info.